wise4rmgod/TechnicalWriterResources/content/post/intro.md

 +++
 author = "Wisdom"
-title = "Senior Technical Writer @MongoDb Realm" date = "2022-08-01" description = "This is a technical writing introduction"
+title = "Introduction To Technical Writer" date = "2022-09-10"
+description = "This is a technical writing introduction"
 +++